 She resurrected the training journal she had created and used when teaching her previous trackers.
 Her rescue dog V-scored at his first trial and she offered the log book to a publisher.
 Contracts for more books on animal care and training followed.
 Lisa’s articles and essays have appeared in magazines and anthologies.

-Her first novel, the book club thriller Orchids and Stone, debuted in 2016.
-Her suspense novel, The Measure of the Moon, was released in 2017.
+Her first novel, the book club psychological thriller Orchids and Stone, debuted in 2016.
+Her psychological suspense novel, The Measure of the Moon, was released in 2017.
 The Clincher (2018) debuted her new mystery series featuring Rainy Dale, a young woman horseshoer, followed by Dead Blow (2019), and Forging Fire in 2020.